-The module stores CSPs used by the cryptographic module, which are listed in Table 15, for filesystem encryption (AES Key), and keys that are used for validity of the module's current configuration (operating system ECDSA keys) and proof of authenticity of the module (IBM Class Root ECDSA public key, DKP1 private key).
-These keys are stored in module's non-volatile memory (HSEB) as specified in Table 15.
+The module stores CSPs used by the cryptographic module, which are listed in Table 16, including keys that are used for validity of the module's current configuration (operating system ECDSA private key) and proof of authenticity of the module (DKP1 key private key).
+These keys are stored in flash memory encrypted with an AES key that is stored in HSEB, as specified in Table 16.
 The module's internal key storage is verified by Miniboot Error Correction Code to prevent corruption caused by accidental bit flips.
 The tamper subsystem monitors a set of parameters to determine if a hard tamper event has occurred.
 In case if a tamper event has occurred, the tamper controller erases the internal key storage by overwriting it with zeroes or random values.